Configuration management using profiles

 Configuration Manager Implementation

 I'll dig a bit deeper into the infrastructure implementation, because thats really the core of this.
-Each Module will have its own config
+Each Module will have its own config class.
+A Config class has a few simple parts:

 - Environment Variable Mapping Class vars pointing to environment variable names.